sri133/1000408_SriPrasath.P_AIY1_SA-RLPV/README.md

 The project integrates mathematical modeling with historical space mission data to answer these questions interactively.

-2️⃣ Data Preprocessing & Cleaning (10 Marks)
+2️⃣ Data Preprocessing & Cleaning
 📂 Dataset Overview

 The dataset contains: